Editing Datasets

 • Specifying primary and foreign keys on data sourced from object stores (where such metadata does not exist as it does in a relational database)

-The dataset_editor action provides a way to apply alterations like these to datasets.
+The dataset_editor action provides a way to apply alterations like these and more to datasets.
 It accepts a dataset from some other action as input, and outputs a modified version of that dataset for downstream actions to consume.

 Adding and removing table relationships